-It's also important that a classical pianist be introduced to other styles early in their training.
+It's also important that a classical pianist is introduced to other styles early in their training.
 Classical artists usually have difficulty trying to learn other styles.
-For this reason I train my classical pianists within the first year to adapt to and include a variety of other styles.
+For this reason, I train my classical pianists within the first year to adapt to and include a variety of other styles.

 - Blues - Most blues songs are based on the 12 bar blues.
 When playing 1-1V - V chords of a scale, this pattern creates a foundation for melodies.
 Take time to learn the 12 bar blues pattern.